 A family law attorney with experience handling adoptions in Alabama is a valuable resource if you are considering your options for adoption or if you have already started the process or received notice that you may be eligible to adopt a foster child.

 Contact an Experienced Family Law Attorney in North Alabama

 As you move through the adoption process, there may be obstacles and disappointments; however, with some perseverance, you can make an extraordinary difference in a child’s life.
-If you live in the Huntsville area and need help with adoption, contact Alabama family law attorney Lana Hawkins of Hawkins Law LLC in Arab for knowledgeable, supportive advice and representation.
+If you live in the Huntsville area and need help with adoption, contact Alabama family law attorney Lana Hawkins in Guntersville, Huntsville, and Arab for knowledgeable, supportive advice and representation.